Reference

 Wrapper: Sunny.Intensities -> dense Array -> pdarrayintensity

 Converts I.data to a dense array and calls pd_array_intensity.
-Respects maxdim and superlevel.
-Returns (PD, Figures).
+Respects maxdim, threshold, and superlevel.
+Returns PDs.

-Convenient for topology on LSWT or phonon intensity objects.
+Convenient for topology on Sunny LSWT intensity objects.

 source